-This article covers the most effective physical interrupts for porn urges and explains why they work.
-For the full picture of how urges function and what triggers them, start with our complete guide to urges and triggers.
+This article covers practical physical interrupts for porn urges and explains when to use them.
+For the full picture of how urges function and what triggers them, start with the complete guide to urges and triggers.

 Key takeaways